 Is this your experience of the ski season earlier this year?

-So where is getting cheaper to Ski?
+So where are the most affordable ski resorts?
 Where have Ski resort prices decreased?

 Slovenia’s Kranjska Gora resort emerges as cheapest for the first time!